spheronFdn/spheron-oss/README.md

 ## License

 Each project listed here may have its own license.
-Please refer to the individual project's repository for licensing information.
+Please refer to the respective project's repository for licensing information.

 ## Contact